History of Fianna Fáil: Lynch (1966–79)

 Jack Lynch was elected the third leader of Fianna Fáil and Taoiseach on 10 November 1966.
-Frank Aiken, the long-serving Minister for Foreign Affairs and the only surviving member from de Valera's first Cabinet, was appointed Tánaiste.
+Frank Aiken, the long-serving Minister for Foreign Affairs and the last surviving member from de Valera's first Cabinet, was appointed Tánaiste.
 During Lynch's first term as Taoiseach he faced several crises which were unprecedented.
 In 1969 the Troubles broke out in Northern Ireland.
 Lynch was determined that the violence would not spread to the Republic and cause a civil war.
-At the height of the violence he made a famous speech on RTÉ saying that the [Irish] government could no longer stand by and watch innocent people be injured or perhaps worse.
+At the height of the violence he made a famous speech on RTÉ saying that the Irish "government could no longer stand by and watch innocent people be injured or perhaps worse".
 Many thought that the Republic was about to invade the North, and contingency plans were drawn up by the Irish Army to take Derry and Newry.
 These were never implemented, as it was believed that to invade the North would have triggered the slaughter of countless Catholics at the hands of their heavily armed unionist neighbours.
 Lynch was mostly successful in confining the violence to Northern Ireland.
 He also established centres to process Catholic refugees.

 The following year (1970) Lynch discovered that two government ministers, Charles Haughey and Neil Blaney, had apparently become involved in a plot to import arms for use by the Provisional IRA.
 Both men were sacked from the Cabinet in what became known as the Arms Crisis.
 Later Haughey and Blaney were arrested and put on trial, however, both were acquitted.
 The crisis led to deep division within Fianna Fáil for some time.

 On 1 January 1973, Ireland officially became a member of the European Economic Community (EEC).
 This was one of the major achievements of Lynch's terms as Taoiseach and one which was started by Lemass over ten years earlier.
 Following the 1973 general election Fianna Fáil found themselves in opposition.
 It was the first change of government for sixteen years.
 The Fine Gael–Labour Party coalition lasted for four years.

 In the 1977 general election Fianna Fáil won its biggest ever election victory with a majority of ten seats.
 The reasons for its big victory were the populist economic policies it put forward, the dissatisfaction with the Coalition, the huge popularity of Lynch as leader, and the attempted gerrymander of many constituencies by Minister Tully.
 However, after two years the government grew more and more unpopular.
 Poor results in the European elections and two by-elections added to the pressure on Lynch and he resigned on 5 December 1979.
 Two days later a two-horse leadership race between George Colley and Charles Haughey developed.